Visas

 The F-6 is the visa behind tens of thousands of multicultural families in Korea.
 It gives you the right to work, to join the health system, and to build a life with your Korean spouse on near-equal terms with citizens.
 It is also the visa with the most false threats and the most life-altering fine print.
 This guide covers the rules, the rights, and the safety pathways if the marriage goes wrong.

-- F-6-3 (marriage ended, not at fault).
+• F-6-3 (marriage ended, not at fault).
 Granted when the marriage breaks down because of the Korean spouse's death, disappearance, domestic violence, desertion, or other circumstances for which the foreign spouse is not responsible.
-Evidentiary burden is on the foreign spouse.
+The evidentiary burden is on the foreign spouse.

 Four conditions must be satisfied: a legally valid marriage registered in both countries, sufficient sponsor income, adequate housing, and basic shared language for communication.
-Sincerity of the marriage is also assessed.
-Documentation has to align on both sides: the Korean family registry entry, the home-country marriage certificate, and supporting evidence of the relationship.
+Immigration officers also assess sincerity of the marriage.
+Documentation must align on both sides: the Korean family registry entry, the home-country marriage certificate, and supporting evidence of the relationship.

 Legally valid marriage